CIS-566-Fall-2022/final-project/README.md

 ### Goal

 I intend to get used to developing with Houdini.
 I want to create a peacock with its feathers spread out.
-I want to start with buillding a detailed peacock feather and end with a complete peacock bird.
+I want to start with building a detailed peacock feather and if time permits, maybe even end with a complete peacock bird.
 Animating the peacock spreading its feathers can be future work after this project submission.

 ### Inspiration/reference